 For fiscal 2017 annual incentive compensation, the Compensation Committee selected financial, operational and strategic metrics that aligned with our business strategy and would lead to long-term shareholder value.
 The Compensation Committee then established relative weightings for each category of measure.
 The level of each weighting was intended to indicate the relative importance of management focus for the year.
 The Compensation Committee then established threshold, target and maximum bonus levels for each individual metric.
-No credit is provided if the Company fails to meet a minimum target with respect to a metric, 50% credit is provided if the Company meets the minimum target with respect to a metric, 100% credit is provided if the Company meets the maximum because the maximum of 200% credit is provided if the Company meets or exceeds the maximum performance level with respect to a metric.
+No credit is provided if the Company fails to meet a minimum target with respect to a metric, 50% credit is provided if the Company meets the minimum target with respect to a metric, 100% credit is provided if the Company achieves the target with respect to a metric, and a maximum of 200% credit is provided if the Company meets or exceeds the maximum performance level with respect to a metric.
 Bonus levels between threshold, target and maximum are calculated using straight line interpolation.